terraform-redhat/terraform-provider-rhcs/examples/create_account_roles/README.md

    Run the following commands to export your variables.
 Provide your values in lieu of the brackets.
 Note that any values declared in the `variables.tf` are the default values if you do not export a superseding value.

-    1. Your account-role prefix prepends to all of your created roles.
-This value cannot end with a hyphen (-).
+    1. This variable should be your full [OpenShift Cluster Manager offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
         ```
-        export TF_VAR_account_role_prefix=<account_role_prefix>
+        export TF_VAR_token=<ocm_offline_token>
         ```
-    2. This variable should be your full [OpenShift Cluster Manager offline token](https://console.redhat.com/openshift/token) that you generated in the prerequisites.
+    2. This value should always point to `https://api.openshift.com`.
         ```
-        export TF_VAR_token=<ocm_offline_token>
+        export TF_VAR_url=https://api.openshift.com
         ```
-    3. This value should always point to `https://api.openshift.com`.
+    3.  **Optional**: You can set the account-role prefix with this variable.
+This value cannot end with a hyphen (-).
+If the value is empty, the module generates a string that starts with `account-role-` and concatenates it with a random string of length 4.
        ```
-        export TF_VAR_url=https://api.openshift.com
+       export TF_VAR_account_role_prefix=<account_role_prefix>
        ```
     4.  **Optional**: You can set the desired OpenShift version with this variable.
 The default is available from the ROSA CLI with `rosa list version |grep yes`.
 This should be in the format of x.y.z, such as 4.13.2
         ```
         export TF_VAR_openshift_version=<choose_openshift_version>